clevertree/flashback/RELAY_TRACKER_PROTOCOL.md

    - [ ] Try addresses in order (local first)
    - [ ] Fall back to next address on failure
    - [ ] Show peer availability status

+**Note:** Heartbeat is implemented later (Phase 2B) as peer-to-peer keepalive, NOT in Relay Tracker.

 ---